LucaScanu/WDI_PROJECT_2/README.md

 touch controllers/authentications.js && users.js && statics.js && surfspots.js

 - Create a models folder and corresponding files to create our database:

+- Require mongoose, bcrypt and validator in our user model file and mongoose in our surfspot model file

+- Create the two models for user and surfspot.

+- In our user model we are defining functions to store a clear password and encrypt it(passwordHash) and validate authentication of correctly entered usernames and passwords.